Kyawsittthway/book_explorer_flutter/README.md

 # book_explorer_flutter
-A book search app developed with flutter
+A book search app developed with flutter using MVVM architecture with Provider library for state management.